FlorenceRobinson-Tashie/Jewelry-Price-Optimization-with-ML/README.md

-# a project on Jewelry Price Optimization with ML
+# A project on Jewelry Price Optimization with ML